iamtrask/DEPRECATED/faq.md

 > Q: Why do you need a **Blockchain**?

 A: The blockchain technology is currently used to mediate between _Farmers_ and _Miners_.
-It takes care of pointing _Miners_ to the correct network to train and also acts as a trust for the _Farmers Bounty_ to be evenly distributed across all participating _Miners_.
+It takes care of pointing _Miners_ to the correct network to train and also acts as a trust for the _Farmers Bounty_ to be fairly (which is not necessarily evenly) distributed across all participating _Miners_.

 ## My question is not answered